 - The other category of defamation is libel, which addresses false statements that have been published in print or online.

 What Is Presidential Immunity?

 The Federal Employees Liability Reform and Tort Compensation Act (Westfall Act), 1988 states that:-

 - The act guarantees total immunity from common law claims to any and all federal employees, granted that the claims arise from acts committed during their time performing their official role.

 - This immunity covers negligent and wrongful acts, and because slander falls under the latter it cannot be pursued - as long as it is related to the federal employee’s duties.

-How “Scope of Employment” Can Be a Hurdle When It Comes To Suing The President
+“Scope of Employment” and Suing The President

 - The Attorney General determines the actual scope of employment - the extent of official duties - for federal employees.

 - The Westfall Act does not protect the President from defamatory statements made outside of their duties.
 However, the extent of their official role is so large that it would be hard to find a statement that’ completely disassociated from their role as president.

 - The scope of employment certification traditionally includes actions even mildly related to the employee’s official duties.
 As long as the defamatory statement is made while the President is performing their official role (such as speaking at a press conference or making a campaign speech) a lawsuit cannot be pursued against them.